Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 may include any of the following:

-- A bedwetting alarm can be used to wake your child if he begins to urinate during the night.
+- A bedwetting alarm can be used to wake your child if he or she begins to urinate during the night.
 Use the alarm for at least 2 months, or until your child is dry for 14 nights in a row.

 - Pelvic muscle exercises are used to help strengthen pelvic muscles.
-The exercises will help improve his bladder control.
+The exercises will help improve bladder control.

 Manage your child's bedwetting: